 Be Biosafe and Win Stuff!

-During Biosafety Stewardship Month, tell EHS how you are biosafe and win exciting prizes!
+During Biosafety Stewardship Month in October, tell EHS how you are biosafe and win exciting prizes!
 On Twitter or Facebook, use the hashtag #BiosafePrinceton or our handle @PrincetonEHS.
 Or email your examples to jananiv@Princeton.edu — and include a picture if possible.

 Open to students, faculty and staff of Princeton University only.

 Sharps Exposure: Limit the Risk

 One of the best ways to avoid biohazard contamination from sharps is to avoid their use altogether.
 Carefully consider the need to use sharp devices, such as needles and glass pipettes, and whenever possible, eliminate the use of devices that can puncture the skin.

 Examples of ways to limit sharps exposure are to replace Pasteur pipettes with plastic aspirating pipettes, and replace sharp-tipped needles with blunt cannulas for some procedures.